Modelling optimal implementation of an arbitrary $N$-qubit quantum gate within the generalized Bloch vectors formalism: Introduction

-The article is organized as follows.
 In Section \ref{BFCS_section_preliminaries} we shortly outline the main issues of the generalized Bloch vectors formalism \cite{24, 25, 26} for the description of quantum states, quantum observables and evolution in time of a finite-dimensional quantum system.

-In Section \ref{BFCS_section_general_optimal_gates_realization}, based on generalized Bloch vectors formalism, we develop a new model for the optimal generation of an arbitrary $N$-qubit gate.
-This optimal model does not depend on a choice of the Hamiltonian of an $N$-qubit system and its initial state and is formulated for the cost functional of the most general form.
-The necessary conditions for optimality of the solution of the developed model are formulated based on the Pontryagin principle in the mathematical theory of optimal control \cite{6,10}.
+In Section \ref{BFCS_section_general_optimal_gates_realization}, based on the generalized Bloch vectors formalism, we develop a new model for the optimal generation of an arbitrary $N$-qubit gate within any $N$-qubit closed quantum system satisfying the controllability conditions.
+The necessary conditions for optimality of the solution of the developed optimal model are formulated via the extension of the Pontryagin principle \cite{6,10} to the complex variables case.

-In Section \ref{BFCS_section_numerical}, we present the numerical solutions of the developed optimal model for generation of a variety of quantum gates.
-The investigated cases include: (i) the one-qubit gates NOT, the Hadamard gate H, the phase gate S, the $\frac{\pi}{8}$ gate T; (ii) the two-qubit gates CNOT, CZ; (iii) the three-qubit Toffoli gate.
-To our knowledge, the results on the optimal generation of the Toffoli gate have not reported in the literature.
-The derived numerical results indicate that the developed optimal model leads to the generation of $N$-qubit gates with a high degree of precision.
+In Section \ref{BFCS_section_numerical}, we present the numerical solutions of the developed optimal gates for a variety of quantum gates.
+The investigated cases include: (i) the one-qubit gates NOT, the Hadamard gate H, the phase gate S, the $\frac{\pi}{8}$ gate T; (ii) the two-qubit gates CNOT, C-Z; (iii) the three-qubit Toffoli gate.
+The derived numerical results indicate that the developed optimal model leads to the implementation of $N$-qubit gates with a high degree of precision.

-In Section \ref{BFCS_section_conclusion}, we conclude the results of this article.
+In Section \ref{BFCS_section_conclusion}, we summarize the main results of the present article.